-The Corman Park - Saskatoon Planning District (the Planning District) is an area of the R.M. directly adjacent to and surrounding the City of Saskatoon where the R.M. and the City have a joint interest in managing land use and development.
-The Planning District has a separate Official Community Plan and Zoning Bylaw than the rest of the R.M. and applications within the Planning District are referred to our District Planning Commission for a recommendation prior to consideration by R.M.
+The Corman Park - Saskatoon Planning District (the CP-S Planning District) is an area of the R.M. directly adjacent to and surrounding the City of Saskatoon where Corman Park and Saskatoon have a joint interest in managing land use and development.
+The CP-S Planning District has a separate Official Community Plan and Zoning Bylaw than the rest of the R.M. and applications within the CP-S Planning District are referred to our CP-S District Planning Commission for a recommendation prior to consideration by R.M.
 Council.

-The Planning District Boundary is shown on the map below.
+The current CP-S Planning District Boundary is shown on the map below.

 District Planning Commission

 The role of the District Planning Commission (DPC) is to meet on a monthly, or as needed, basis and make recommendations to the R.M.
 Council on discretionary use, rezoning and subdivision applications within the Planning District.
 The DPC also reviews and discusses current planning issues affecting the Planning District, as well as reviews the District OCP and Zoning Bylaw and advises the R.M. and City Councils on any suggested textual amendments.

 4 appointed by the City

 1 joint representative